-Following the route of last six years’ sophomore ride and the inspiration of the “Trail of Tears” cycling trip in 2004, and the 1996, 1998, and 2000 cycling trips of The Principio Project, the Peddie Bike Ride 2012 is focused on enabling younger Peddie students to experience their country first hand, country that they, and much of modern America, could otherwise easily forget.
+Following the route of last six years’ sophomore ride and the inspiration of the “Trail of Tears” cycling trip in 2004, and the 1996, 1998, and 2000 cycling trips of The Principio Project, the Sophomore Bike Trip is focused on enabling younger Peddie students to experience their country first hand, country that they, and much of modern America, could otherwise easily forget.
 A group trip in all respects, students not only ride each day’s route and explore the countryside but also plan menus, shop, cook, clean, and manage their own success and the success of the group, under the guidance of veteran Peddie faculty.
 Is the trip fun?
 Rich?
 Challenging?
 Worth the time?
 Read past participants’ testimony (see box on right).

 This year we pedal out of Hightstown and head south to Bordentown, where we’ll load up in vehicles and leapfrog over suburban Philadelphia to a campground south of Reading.
 Then we’ll cycle through Lancaster County and Amish country, camp on the Susquehanna, head west below York and into Gettysburg, and then climb into the mountains west of Gettysburg.
 From Blue Ridge Summit we’ll turn south into Maryland and head through Boonsboro, Sharpsburg, and on to Harper’s Ferry, West Virginia.
 We’ll then drive into Washington, but finish our cycling with a tour down the National Mall, finishing at the foot of the Capitol.
 Cool.